pluginsGLPI/doc/source/formcreator/configuration.rst

  * **Two stacked squares** allows you to duplicate a question or a whole section.
  * The **recycle bin** allows you to delete a question or a whole section.

+Questions are organized on a 4 columns array.
+You can resize width of questions, reorder them using drag and drop and put up to 4 questions on the same row.

 Types of question
 -----------------